RedisGraph/RedisGraph/docs/configuration.md

 ## CACHE_SIZE

-The number of execution plans cached for each RedisGraph thread.
-Each thread in RedisGraph thread pool holds an execution plan cache where it stores execution plan templates for previously seen queries.
-When a new query and execution plan are needed to be store, and the cache is full, meaning the cache has reached the size of `CACHE_SIZE`, it will evict the least recently used (LRU) entry.
+The number of queries cached in RedisGraph.
+When a new query is needed to be store, and the cache is full, meaning the cache has reached the size of `CACHE_SIZE`, it will evict the least recently used (LRU) entry.

 ### Default